-I’ve been trying to find a way to Disneyland since 2014.
-I go to Disney World about four times a year (it’s easier for me to get there), but I knew I just had to get back to California soon.
-But Disneyland on a budget is a complex topic.
-So of course I set out to master it.
+I was struggling to find a way to Disneyland since 2014.
+Disney World was never out of reach, I have been there many times (it’s easier for me to get there).
+But I knew I just had to get back to California soon.
+Disneyland on a budget is a complex topic, so I set out to master it.

-I live in the Northeast and a trip to California and Disneyland is a very expensive trip for me.
-The only way to get there is by flying, and flights there are rarely under $300 round-trip, per person.
+I live in the Northeast, and a trip to California and Disneyland is very expensive for me.
+The only way to get there is by flying, and flights there are rarely under $300 round-trip per person.

 It’s the type of trip that really benefits from planning way in advance, and always watching for the best prices and ways to save on everything.